National Iodine Deficiency Disease Control Program , UT-Chandigarh

 |No. of Urine samples lifted||Analyzed||Failed|

-SALT PACKETS FROM WHOLESALERS AND RETAILERS: At least 25 salt packets of iodized salt meant for edible purpose were lifted from wholesalers and retailers for checking the quality of salt and to check for the quantity of Iodine in the salt during the month of October, 2014.
+SALT PACKETS FROM WHOLESALERS AND RETAILERS: At least 25 salt packets of iodized salt meant for edible purpose are lifted from wholesalers and retailers for checking the quality of salt and to check for the quantity of Iodine in the salt during the month of October.